Welcome To JD Show Horses!

 - October 1-CONGRESS SET UP

-- October 6-28, All American Quarter Horse Congress, Columbus, OH
+- October 6-28, All American Quarter Horse Congress, Columbus, OH--Click to view our riders schedule!

 - November 11-12-English IEA Co-hosts and Competes at Sid Griffith Equestrian, Hilliard OH